jfpatrick/sy-bi-comrad-template/README.md

 and wire them to the Models (see `be_bi_pyqt_template/models`), acting as an intermediary when required.

-In this specific case, `ExampleWidget` lives in there.
+In the demo application, `ExampleWidget` lives in there.

 #### `be_bi_pyqt_template/resources`
 This folder contains multiple entities, all related to the static GUI's